sandeepsnairms/banking-multi-agent-workshop/01_exercises/python/workshop/Module-00.md

 In this Module, you'll deploy the Azure Services needed to run this workshop and get your local environment configured and ready.
 You will also learn about the structure of this workshop and get an overview of Multi-Agent Systems.

+This workshop covers the complete journey from basic multi-agent systems to advanced architectural patterns using the Model Context Protocol (MCP) in Module 06.

 ## Learning Objectives and Activities

 - Begin the deployment of the Azure Services